dalarson/ids/report.md

 ```
 alert tcp any any -> any 5000 (msg:"Malicious cookie detected!"; content:"sudo"; http_cookie; sid:100;)
 ```
 This rule tells Snort to alert if a cookie extracted from an http cookie contains `sudo`.
 We can define these rules for any shell commands we choose.

 ## TLS Handshake Defense

+TLS necessarily must do a key exchange in order to create a secure channel.
+Since key exchanges have to be done over a public channel, in order to protect the key generation against snooping there must be random data included in the TLS handshake somewhere.
+This is used in the Diffie-Hellman key exchange algorithm.
+Therefore, this idea of putting data into the random field is a vulnerability of any key exchange protocol.
+Encrypted data is also theoretically indistinguishable from random data, so this type of attack is undetectable.

 # Conclusion

-This examination into intrusion detections systems (IDS) has revealed how difficult properly implementing these systems can be.
-There are several types of IDS, each of which is focused on solving different issues.
-Packet inspection tools focus on protecting the gateway to a private network by using rules to detect malicious packets.
-Flow monitoring tools allow distribute analysis of the private network.
-SDN-based monitoring allows distributed analysis, while also allowing dynamic protection rules.

-Despite the availability of several powerful defense tools, there are many ways to attack, allowing attackers to overcome availability, confidentiality, authenticity and integrity security goals.
-In addition, this project shows how it is nearly impossible to detect intrusions if you don't know the method of communication.
-A seemingly harmless feature such as cookies can be used to smuggle data into nd out to a private network.
-This is just one example, and there is an exhaustive list of other methods.
-Even if rules can be defined to identify these methods of covert communication, as we showed was possible with cookies, there are still undetectable ways of communication.
-The TLS handshake is an example of this, where a field containing random data could instead have malicious data, un undetectable attack.
-Overall, this shows the difficult of properly protecting networks, and the need for strong IDS tools.